woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/activity-panels.md

 ![Product Reviews Settings](images/activity-panels-reviews-settings.png)

-If you don't see the Reviews Panel and expect to, double check your settings at WooCommerce > Settings > Products.
+If you don't see the Reviews Panel and expect to, double-check your settings at WooCommerce > Settings > Products.
 Ensure that "enable product reviews" is checked.

 ## WordPress Notices Panel